Kaio-Olimpio/GIS-FA/README.md

 This repository contains a detailed tutorial on how to perform the GIS-FA analyses, described in the paper "GIS-FA: An approach to integrating thematic maps, factor-analytic, and envirotyping for cultivar targeting" (*the link will be available soon*).

 **ATTENTION: The `shapefile` folder referred to in the pipeline is quite large, and could not be loaded into GitHub.
-Thus, before reproducing the analysis, you may want to download the shapefiles from this link:**  *the link will be available soon!*
+Thus, before reproducing the analysis, you may want to download the shapefiles from this [link](https://drive.google.com/drive/u/1/folders/1dshP1ZI1pWBNJMa4foX_nGwb-nQub__d)**

 ## Overview